-Don't go into court with just a lawyer.
-Over 2 million people are currently incarcerated in the United States and all of them had "just a lawyer" so there that's 2 million reasons why having only a lawyer doesn't work.
+If you want to win your drug case, do not go into court with just a lawyer.
+Over 2 million people are currently incarcerated in the United States and all of them had "just a lawyer" so there!
+That is 2 million reasons why having only a lawyer does not work.

 You can easily navigate steps 1 through 4 by being your own lawyer.
 When you are being your own lawyer, it's called "Pro se" and you have the powers and rights of any licensed attorney.